glatiuden/The-Note-App/README.md

   <img src="images/Frontend/Note.png">
 </div>

-- You can perform searching (server-side filtering) by typing to the search box in the app bar.
+- You can perform searching (server-side filtering) by typing in the search box in the app bar.

 ![Filter](images/Frontend/Filter.png)